francojc/assess-writing/README.md

 ## TODOS

 - [x] Add capability to retrieve assignment instructions and rubric from Canvas
-- [ ] Add steps to review and finalize the assessment
+- [ ] Add steps to review and finalize the assessment feedback
-- [ ] Add functionality to send the final assessment back to Canvas
+- [ ] Add functionality to send the final feedback and score(s) to Canvas